Getting Started with Escape¶

 Escape helps Security Teams quickly find and protect every Web Application and API they expose, with no need for complex setup or network changes.
 By focusing on Security Teams in medium and large organizations, Escape addresses the unique challenges these experts face when managing large and growing technology stacks.
 The platform is provided as a SaaS solution and centers around three key capabilities:

-- Agentless Inventory (APIs and Web Apps EASM): Automatically discovers, classifies, and tracks all application assets exposed by an organization (without the use of agents or network traffic analysis).
+- Attack Surface Management: Automatically discovers, classifies, and tracks all internal and external Assets exposed by an organization (without the use of agents or network traffic analysis).

-- Security Testing at Scale: Runs Security Testing on the application assets discovered by the Inventory.
+- Surface Scanning at Scale: Runs production-safe Surface Scanning on the Assets discovered by the ASM.

 - Modern DAST in CI/CD (Dynamic Application Security Testing): Runs business logic security tests on APIs and Web Applications (including SPAs) and provide remediations directly in the CI/CD pipeline, starting at the development phase.